nap2000/docs/tasks-api.rst

 .. http:get:: /api/v1/tasks/groups/(project id)

   :synposis: get a list of task groups in a project.
-You can use the :ref:`projects-api` request with a query parameter of `links=true` to get a list of available task groups URLs
+You can use the :ref:`tasks-api` request with a query parameter of `links=true` to get a list of available task groups URLs

   **Example response**: